-Lisa Cassilly is the leader of the firm’s Labor & Employment Group and concentrates on the representation of management interests with a special emphasis on litigated matters.
+Lisa Cassilly concentrates on the representation of management interests with a special emphasis on litigated matters.
 She has defended against all types of employment claims in administrative proceedings, arbitrations and in trial and appellate courts throughout the country.
 Lisa has extensive experience conducting internal investigations and audits, handling SOX and other whistleblower claims and prosecuting and defending actions involving claims for breach of restrictive covenants, employee piracy, breach of fiduciary duties and trade secret misappropriation.

-- Obtained a dismissal of a Sarbanes-Oxley whistleblower case brought by the in house counsel and compliance officer against a telecommunications client.
+- Obtained dismissal of Sarbanes-Oxley whistleblower case brought by the in-house counsel and compliance officer against a telecommunications client.

 - Defended a major financial institution in multimillion-dollar employee piracy and trade secret misappropriation cases in federal courts in Georgia and Virginia, and the Superior Court for Santa Clara County, California.

 - In the past three years, conducted several internal investigations of alleged employment law violations, including investigations on behalf of a nationally known investment group, a large municipal government and a Fortune 20 company.

 - Obtained multiple summary judgments and two affirmances on appeal of summary judgments in employment discrimination in the past two years.

 - Represented a telecommunications company in a dispute with a competitor, resulting in the imposition of significant restrictions upon the activities of the competitor’s newly hired chairman and CEO.

 The U.S. Securities and Exchange Commission (SEC) issued its first enforcement action under Rule 21F-17 about confidentiality agreements designed to stifle or discourage whistleblowers.